Blue Springs, Missouri

-Blue Springs is a city located in the U.S. state of Missouri within Jackson County.
-Blue Springs is located 19 mi east of downtown Kansas City.
-Blue Springs is the 9th largest city in the Kansas City Metropolitan Area and 10th largest city in the state of Missouri.
-As of the 2020 census, the population was 58,604, and per the United States Census of estimates from July 2021 the population of Blue Springs is 59,430.
+Blue Springs is a city in Jackson County, Missouri, United States.
+Blue Springs is located 19 mi east of Kansas City.
+It is the eighth-largest city in the Kansas City metropolitan area and the eleventh-largest city in Missouri.
+As of the 2020 census, the population was 58,604.

 History

+As early as 1825, a spring of water flowing from the side of a hill and falling into a tributary of Little Blue River was used by campers, traders, and many wagons starting on the Santa Fe expeditions.
+They met here before crossing the plains.
+The spring was named Blue Springs by freighters freighting provisions to the Harmony Mission, on the Marias de Cygnes River in Bates County Missouri, from Lexington, Missouri in Lafayette County.

-Blue Springs’ history is tied to the migration of settlers on their westward journey.
-Pioneers found the area to be an ideal stopover due to the abundance of cool, clean water from a spring of the Little Blue River—hence the name Blue Springs.
-The presence of water and a need for pioneer supplies led to the construction of a grist mill and permanent settlement at the current site of the City's Burrus Old Mill Park on Woods Chapel Road.
+The presence of water and a need for supplies led to the construction of a grist mill and a permanent settlement of Blue Springs near the spring.
+The original town site of Blue Springs and the spring for which Blue Springs was named was located near what became Burrus Old Mill Park.

-An early settler, Franklin Smith, arrived in Blue Springs from Virginia in 1838 and became a leading figure in the community's development.
+An early settler, Franklin Smith, arrived in Blue Springs from Virginia in 1838, and became a leading figure in the community's development.
 He established the first post office in 1845, naming it after the well-known springs.

 The settlement continued to grow near the springs until March 1878, when the Chicago and Alton Railroad announced plans to build a station about one mile east of the original settlement.
 To take advantage of the commerce the railroad would bring, the town moved its center to the site of the new station and continued its development as a rural trading center.
-The Jackson County Court granted the incorpation of Blue Springs on September 7, 1880, making the City the fourth settlement in the county to be incorporated.
-The Chicago & Alton Hotel built in 1878, located on Main Street west of the railroad tracks is the oldest business in the City of Blue Springs.
+The Chicago & Alton Hotel built in 1878 is the oldest business in the city.

-Historical attractions near or in Blue Springs include: Missouri Town 1855, Fort Osage National Historic Landmark, Dillingham-Lewis House Museum, Chicago & Alton Hotel Museum, and the Lone Jack Civil War Museum.